gvwilson/sensibleadventures/nardica/nardica.md

 but even more of a miracle that she was allowed to stay on the ship that found her.
 The man she learned to call Uncle Jack didn't like children.
 Or animals.
-Or foreigners or the governor or the people who bought his catch or the ones who sold him supplies or passers-by who looked at him the wrong way or didn't have the decency to look at him at all.
+Or foreigners or the governor or the co-operatives that bought his catch or the ones that sold him supplies or passers-by who looked at him the wrong way or didn't have the decency to look at him at all.
 He would have dumped her on the dock and walked away.